andreabradpitto/ARP-assignment/README.md

 After several tweaks to the function itself, I ended up using one I defined myself.
 This formula, albeit less fancy than the original, works as intended, while still including all the parameters that were present in the provided one.

 For the above mentioned reasons, I could not test the maximum `config.rf` value as expected by the goals of the assignment specifications.
 Of course, also the optional part (i.e. check whether token values constituted a sinusoidal or not) lost any sense, so I skipped that too.
 The only thing I could test was the waiting time, and I can confirm that my minumum waiting time is 0 (i.e. no waiting time), as even with that value the code behaves as expected.
-I proved this by adding an incremental value to the function, so that I could then easily check in the [log file](https://github.com/andreabradpitto/ARP-assignment#log-file) that no message had been skipped
+I proved this by adding a recursion element to my function (i.e. I added `10 * token.value` to the new token computation), so that I could then easily check in the [log file](https://github.com/andreabradpitto/ARP-assignment#log-file) that no message had been skipped.

 Given these premises, results were satisfying nonetheless: my code works in both run modes, and does not seem to feature any relevant bug.
 The only known issues are highlighted by the **warnings** in this file, but they are mostly problems generated by users' errors, which are not handled seamlessly.